bryan31/liteflow-homepage-en/docs/index.md

 * **<font color=#E01E5A>Lightweight rules:</font>** Based on the rules file to orchestrate the process, it only takes 5 minutes to learn the rules to get started.
 * **<font color=#E01E5A>Multiple formats:</font>** The rules support xml, json and yml.
 * **<font color=#E01E5A>Arbitrary arrangement:</font>** With LiteFlow rules you can easily do synchronous asynchronous mixing, and you can know how the logic works from the rules file.
-* **<font color=#E01E5A>Rules can be loaded from anywhere:</font>** The framework provides local file configuration source and zk configuration source implementation, also provides an extension interface, you can store the rules anywhere.
+* **<font color=#E01E5A>Rules can be loaded from anywhere:</font>** The framework natively supports storing rules in standard structured databases, Nacos, Etcd, Zookeeper.
+You can also extend it yourself and store the rules anywhere.
 * **<font color=#E01E5A>Hot Refresh:</font>** Rules change without restarting your application, changing the rules of your application instantly.
 Refreshing under high concurrency will not cause any misalignment.
 * **<font color=#E01E5A>Wide support:</font>** LiteFlow works regardless of whether your project is built on Springboot, Spring or any other java framework.
 * **<font color=#E01E5A>JDK Support:</font>** Support from JDK8 to JDK17.
 No need to worry about the JDK version.